pcla-code/RPPL-Insights/README.md

 > **“When did we first meet our target?”**

 Users define a condition (e.g., `>= 3.4`) and the chart identifies the first month when that threshold is met for each survey set.
+Users can also enter a specific month in the Month input box in the format, “November 2025” or “11/2025”, and the chart will place a marker on that month.
+If the entered month is in the future (i.e., not present in the dataset yet), the chart will extend the timeline to include it and place the marker there.

 **What it shows**
 - First month each group meets the threshold